-The lumber weight calculator below will estimate the weight, board feet, specific gravity, and density of any species of wood.
+The lumber weight and volume calculator below will estimate the weight, board feet, volume (cft), specific gravity, and density of any species of wood.

 Check out the plywood weight calculator to estimate plywood weights.